-On March 28, the U.S. Attorney for the Northern District of Alabama announced that a federal grand jury had returned a two-count indictment against a used car dealer for violating the Servicemembers Civil Relief Act (SCRA).
+On June 27, the U.S. Attorney for the Northern District of Alabama announced that a used car dealer pleaded guilty to charges that he violated the Servicemembers Civil Relief Act (SCRA).
 United States v.
 Nuss, No. 13-102 (N.D.
 Ala.
-Filed March, 28, 2013).
-According to the announcement, the indictment charged the car dealer with failing to follow the SCRA when asked to do so by an Alabama National Guard member who had been called to active duty in Afghanistan.
+Plea entered Jun.
+27, 2013).
+In March, a federal grand jury returned a two-count indictment charging the car dealer with failing to follow the SCRA when asked to do so by an Alabama National Guard member who had been called to active duty in Afghanistan.
 The guardsman allegedly had sent a letter from his deployed location, in which he asked that his interest rate be reduced to six percent as required by the SCRA.
 According to the indictment, the dealer refused to reduce the interest rate, and hired two individuals to repossess the guardsman’s vehicle without first obtaining a SCRA-required court order.
+Notably, the dealer entered his plea without a plea agreement with the government.
+He is scheduled for sentencing on September 12, 2013.
 The maximum penalty for each SCRA violation is one year in prison, and a $100,000 fine.

 On June 24, FinCEN announced its new organizational structure, effective immediately.
 The new structure organizes employees based on their job function, whereas previously employees were organized based on the stakeholder that they served.
 FinCEN believes the change will maximize its ability to efficiently further its anti-money laundering and counterterrorist financing efforts.